Border Collie Gains More Quality Time with Loved Ones

 June 5, 2020

-Advanced Veterinary Care Center in Davie Helps One Family Get Through a Tough Diagnosis
+The Cancer Center at AVCC in Davie Helps One Family Get Through a Tough Diagnosis

 Dixie, a gorgeous 10-year-old Border Collie was suddenly not well.
 She was urinating a lot more than usual and straining during the process.
 “She was really uncomfortable,” says Dixie’s mom Allie.
 “We took her to our local veterinarian and thought it was a urinary tract infection,” she adds.
 But, after antibiotics and other courses of treatment, Dixie was not getting any better.